Conspiracy theories describe the fraudulent reality of the January 6 riot - ExBulletin

 I wasn’t involved in it, and if you look at my words and what I said in the speech, they were actually extremely calming, Trump said on Fox News in December.

-Nearly two-thirds of Americans believe Trump bears some responsibility for the Capitol violation, according to a poll conducted last year by the Associated Press-NORC Center for Public Affairs Research.
+Nearly two-thirds of Americans believe Trump bears some responsibility for the Capitol violation, according to an investigation last year by the Associated Press-NORC Center for Public Affairs Research.

 ALLEGATION: ASHLI BABBITT WAS KILLED BY AN OFFICER WORKING FOR DEMOCRATS